varya/frontend-exercise/README.md

 Create an API to list the current situation of the race, every time the API is called, choose randomly a pilot and increment its points by 1.
-Implement another API to provide the pilot team by team ID (it is easier to do this on UI, but just do it in the API)
+Implement another API to provide the team by team ID.
+(Rest API call must return only 1 object)

-Data for the drivers and teams is provided in the data folder.
+Data for the drivers and teams is provided in the `data/` folder.

 ### Frontend